neoforged/.github/primers/README.md

 ## License

-The primers are under the copyright and licensed by their original authors
+The primers are under the copyright and licensed by their original authors.

 ### 1.12 - 1.15